Judge temporarily halts Corral's arrest

 This crime does not require pretrial detention, either ex officio or justified, however, today judges consider other factors to deprive a defendant of his or her liberty, such as the risk of flight, the risk to the integrity of victims and witnesses, among others.

-On Wednesday, Chihuahua police attempted to execute the arrest warrant against Corral at the Gin Gin restaurant in Colonia Roma, but the former governor made at least one phone call and the capital prosecutor Ulises Lara soon arrived at the establishment.
+On Wednesday, Chihuahua police attempted to execute the arrest warrant against Corral at the Gin Gin restaurant in the Roma neighborhood.
+However, the former governor made at least one phone call and soon after, Chihuahua prosecutor Ulises Lara arrived at the establishment.

 “We decided not to cooperate.
 I am the Attorney General of Mexico City.
 You gave us this document today.
 We received it, but we have not responded,” said Lara regarding the cooperation letter with which the agents requested authorization to execute the arrest.